SeriousOldMan/Simulator-Controller/Docs/Installation & Setup.md

 ## Themes Editor

 This special editor, which can be opened from the *General* tab of the setup tool, allows you to define a combination of pictures or animation files together with a sound file.
 This combination is called a splash theme and will be used by the startup sequence.
-You may have a rallye theme for your favorite rallye session, or an F1 theme, or even some cinematic impressions from various airplanes in the sky, while waiting for your flight simulator to startup.
+You may have a Rallye theme for your favorite Rallye session, or an F1 theme, or even some cinematic impressions from various airplanes in the sky, while waiting for your flight simulator to startup.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Themes%20Editor.JPG)

 Currently, two theme types are supported.
 The first uses a collection of pictures for a kind of round robin display.
 The second theme type let you choose a GIF file for a video like animation.
 Both support the additional selection of a sound file to play along, while the pictures or the animation will be shown.
 Despite that, you can overwrite the default title and subtitle of the splash screen window.
+Some words about using the editor:
+  - You can prelisten the currently selected sound file by pressing the start button next to the entry field.
+It will keep playing until you press this button again, even if another theme had been selected in the meantime.
+  - You can add any picture to the pictures list by pressing the "+" button left to it.
+The new picture will be added at the end of the list.
+However, if you save your changes, only those pictures will be stored for the theme, that have a checked checkmark in their list entry.

 After definition of a theme, you can choose it for the [startup sequence](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#other-settings) or even while the build tool is currently compiling your favorite plugin, if you are a developer.